 Those with concerns about a pharmaceutical company's materials or activities in relation to the Code can submit a complaint to the PMCPA.
 Anyone can submit a complaint and it is important that all health professionals, especially those with prescribing responsibilities, report any concerns.
 The complaint procedure can be found here.

-Details about the number, source and outcomes of complaints handled by the PMCPA, including the companies that have breached Clause 2 of the Code, can be found in our our 2018 Annual Report here.
+Details about the number, source and outcomes of complaints handled by the PMCPA, including the companies that have breached Clause 2 of the Code, can be found in our Annual Reports here.
 Details of individual cases are available in case reports, here.

 Detailed information about how the Prescription Medicines Code of Practice Authority works, its structure and responsibilities, complaints and appeal procedures and general ways of working can be found in the Constitution and Procedure of the PMCPA, here.